JoakimTeixeira/background-generator/README.md

 ## What I've learned

-* Developed background generator using CSS flexbox and vanilla Javascript.
+- Developed background generator using CSS flexbox and vanilla Javascript
-* Manipulated DOM elements with Javascript events.
+- Manipulated DOM elements with Javascript events
-* Added *tooltip* and *copy to clipboard* functionalities.
+- Added *tooltip* and *copy to clipboard* functionalities
-* Refactored code with latest javascript methods.
+- Refactored code with latest javascript methods
-* Implemented DRY principle.
+- Implemented DRY principle